prestonharberts/bib/Bible/isa5.md

 > And you are the only landowners remaining within the land.
 ###### 9
 > The LORD of Heaven’s Armies told me this:
->  “ Many houses will certainly become desolate,
+> “Many houses will certainly become desolate,
->  “ Large, impressive houses will have no one living in them.
+> “Large, impressive houses will have no one living in them.
 ###### 10
->  “ Indeed, a large vineyard will produce just a few gallons,
+> “Indeed, a large vineyard will produce just a few gallons,
->  “ And enough seed to yield several bushels will produce less than a bushel.”
+> “And enough seed to yield several bushels will produce less than a bushel.”
 ###### ¶ 11
 > Beware, those who get up early to drink beer,
 > Those who keep drinking long after dark